madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 The highest cancel/return rates cluster among small-volume sellers (Charmin, Bounty, Luvs, BONA, all under 35 total orders), where a handful of returns swings the percentage sharply; these are statistically less reliable as a "problem seller" signal.
 The more meaningful finding is Cuisinart, with 411 orders and a 20.19% cancel/return rate, a large enough sample to represent a genuine pattern worth investigating.
 Separately, the top-5 revenue sellers all sit in a tight 14.5-16.5% band despite very high order volumes, suggesting a fairly consistent baseline cancel/return rate across the marketplace's biggest players rather than a fulfillment issue specific to any one of them.

+**Suggestion:**
+Prioritize a quality or fulfilment review specifically for Cuisinart given its high-volume, high-rate combination, and treat the small-sample sellers as lower-priority monitoring items rather than urgent action items.

 #### Q13: Is there a relationship between seller order volume and return rate?